MartinEnke/FlowOps-AI/README.md

 **Martin Enke**

-> AI agents should be trustworthy systems — not just clever outputs.
+> AI systems should be accountable systems — not clever shortcuts.